The role of friends and family

 – Seek the support, understanding and relief you need.
 You must keep yourself healthy and able to cope because you are often the one who pursues the needed services for your loved one.

-- Don’t let guilt feelings keep you from your outside interests.
+– Don’t let guilty feelings keep you from your outside interests.
 Schedule time for yourself.
 Exercise, rest and eat well.
 Remember – there is more to life than mental illness.

 – If you live as a couple, it is important to talk over the situation.
 Allow yourselves some precious time to develop your relationship.
 Learn to see that each of you is coping in the best way you know how.
 Be gentle on yourself and on each other.